 June 4-7: Hoop Through Life: NOTE: NEW DATE AND LOCATION- This unique camp combines teaching basketball skills and four core elements: Communication, Wellness, Community and Heart.
 This camp is run by former Carlisle standout Alexis Murphy, currently a key member of the Division 2 national power Nova Southeastern Unviersity in Florida, along with other former SW Ohio prep stars Simonne Gage (CJ, Capital 4 yr starter), Raytea Long (CJ, Vanderbilt), and Molly Blomer (Lakota East standout, currently with at Nova Southeastern).
-Sign up for this camp, held 9a-4p June 4-7 at Hamilton High School. https://jimdabbelt.wordpress.com/dabbs-blog/
+Sign up for this camp, held 9a-4p June 4-7 at Hamilton High School.
+The cost is $200 early bird special, or $225 regular price for the 4 day camp! https://jimdabbelt.wordpress.com/dabbs-blog/

 TBA: Miami Valley Future Stars Mini-Camp: more info coming next week!